neeltron/RoboNet/README.md

 RoboNet is an open source API (written in PHP), that'll allow you to fetch certain sensor data at a single place.

+## Try it out

+RoboNet is currently under development, but you can track our current progress at: https://ratificate.us/RoboNet.

 ## Credits

 Template Name: Arsha<br>